Core Idea

 Comparison to Related Structures

 - Architecture Review Boards (ARBs): Often management-heavy governance bodies that become bureaucratic rubber stamps.
-The DNA Meeting is engineer-led and decision-making rather than advisory (per TOGAF and AWS modern ARB guidance recommending distributed, engineer-empowered governance).
+The DNA Meeting is engineer-led and decision-making rather than advisory.

-- RFC processes: Open-source equivalent — Rust’s RFC system and Python’s PEP process route major technical decisions through public, distributed review before team-level approval.
-The DNA Meeting is the internal, synchronous analogue.
+- RFC processes: Open-source equivalent — the async/distributed analogue.
+The DNA Meeting is the internal, synchronous version.

-- Architecture Decision Records: ADRs document the decisions the DNA Meeting reaches, ensuring they are not lost to Malcolm-Events.
+- Architecture Decision Records: ADRs document the decisions the DNA Meeting reaches, ensuring they are not lost over time.

 Related Concepts